alramalho/understanding-rl/README.md

 <figure>
   <img src="_imgs/img.png" style="width: 100%" alt="Minimal Pytorch Reinforcement Learning (RL) algorithms">
 </figure>
 ----

 ## Goals of the repo:

-- Demystify RL algorithms by providing minimal, object-oriented implementations and it's accompanying pseudocode
+- Demystify RL algorithms by providing minimal, pytorch object-oriented implementations and it's accompanying pseudocode
+  - I also provide quick explanations on typical `Pytorch` tricky manipulations, like `.squeeze()` or `.detach()` (at the end of repo)
 - Serve as support for (insert article URL here)
 - Practice implementing algorithms

 ### Features:
-- OOP code for several algorithms, from the basics (Semi Gradient Sarsa) to state of the art (PPO)
+- Minimal and Object Oriented code for simple (Semi Gradient Sarsa) and state of the art algorithms (PPO-Clip)
-- Understandable and intuitive logger via experience tracking (check usage part)
+- Understandable and intuitive logging via experience tracking
-- Easy to understand hyperparameter finding (< 40 lines of code for all algorithms)
+- Hyperparameter Tuning (in < 40 lines of code for all algorithms)*
+- Intuitive terminal interface (in < 50 lines)

 ### Disclaimer: